Francesco-De-Florence/Convolutional-Neural-Network-Based-RF-Fingerprinting/README.md

-# Convolutional-Neural-Network-Based-RF-Fingerprinting

-**Identify wireless devices by their unique radio frequency hardware signatures using deep learning.**
+#Identify wireless devices by their unique radio frequency hardware signatures using deep learning.

 ---